Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 To map your lead generation funnel, do the following:

-Each of these steps becomes the stages of your lead generation funnel.
+Each of these steps becomes a stage in your lead generation funnel.
 Once you've defined your stages, tangibly map them using lead funnel software or CRM software.
 This way, you can track and manage leads as they move through your funnel.

 Now it’s time to create free content or paid ads that make your ideal customers aware of your brand and act as a gateway to the lead magnet you’ll create in step four.
 This content should be educational, helpful, and/or inspiring, and it must resonate with your target audience — if these leads like your content, they’ll continue consuming it, which will increase the chances that they’ll eventually want your lead magnet.